Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Vice President of Product Management, Digital Identity at Mastercard

-Bryn Robinson-Morgan is the Vice President of Product Management for Digital Identity at Mastercard.
+Bryn Robinson-Morgan is Vice President of Product Management, Digital Identity at Mastercard.

 Carly Kind